MXD-K1/py-stardew_valley/README.md

 3. Money will be visible all time.
 4. More items will be added to the game.
 5. Enhance plants and soil logic.
+6. Add saving mechanism.

+## Problems
+1. For unknown reason some the _sprites_ might not appear in the screen.
+As a temporary solution I sorted the *sprite groups*.
+2. If long time was spent in the game without sleeping, the display gets weird.

 ## How to Run
 1. Clone this repository to your local machine.